-The following list provides some examples of offences which are normally regarded as gross misconduct:
+The following list provides some examples of offences which are regarded as gross misconduct (including but not limited to):

-- theft or fraud

-- physical violence or bullying

-- deliberate and serious damage to property

-- serious misuse of the Company's property or name

-- deliberately accessing internet sites containing pornographic, offensive or obscene material

-- o serious insubordination

-- unlawful discrimination or harassment

-- Gross negligence

-- o bringing the Company into serious disrepute

-- serious incapability at work brought on by alcohol or illegal drugs

-- o causing loss, damage or injury through serious negligence

-- o a serious breach of health and safety rules

-- o a serious breach of the data protection regulations

-- Breaches of the Equal Opportunities Policy

-- a serious breach of confidence.
+- Theft or fraud. - Physical violence or bullying. - Deliberate and serious damage to property. - Serious misuse of the Company's property or name. - Deliberately accessing internet sites containing pornographic, offensive, or obscene material. - Serious insubordination. - Unlawful discrimination or harassment. - Gross negligence. - Bringing the Company into serious disrepute. - Serious incapability at work brought on by alcohol or illegal drugs. - Causing loss, damage, or injury through serious negligence. - A serious breach of health and safety rules. - A serious breach of the data protection regulations. - Breaches of the Equal Opportunities Policy. - A serious breach of confidence.

 This is not an exhaustive list.
-If you are accused of an act of gross misconduct, you may be suspended from work on full pay, normally for no more than five working days, while the alleged offence is investigated.
-If, on completion of the investigation and the full disciplinary procedure, the company is satisfied that gross misconduct has occurred, the result will normally be summary dismissal without notice or payment in lieu of notice.
+If, on completion of the investigation and the full disciplinary procedure, the Company is satisfied that gross misconduct has occurred, the result will be summary dismissal without notice or payment in lieu of notice.